-If you use any prescription medications or herbal supplements, make sure you tell your doctor before considering sertraline.
+If you use any prescription medications or herbal supplements, make sure you tell your healthcare provider before considering sertraline.

-The FDA recommends avoiding alcohol completely while you use sertraline.
+The FDA recommends avoiding alcohol completely while using sertraline.
 Alcohol’s activity on your brain’s neurotransmitters can reduce the effectiveness of sertraline.
 Drinking alcohol is also linked to higher rates of side effects from SSRIs such as sertraline.

-If you experience tiredness or fatigue after using sertraline, alcohol has the potential to make these side effects worse.
-If you use sertraline to treat depression, there’s also a significant risk of alcohol worsening your depression symptoms.
+If you experience tiredness or fatigue after using sertraline, alcohol may make these side effects more severe.
+If you use sertraline to treat depression, there’s also a risk of alcohol causing your depression symptoms to get worse.

-In short, while you use sertraline or any other SSRI, it’s best to completely avoid drinking any beverages that contain alcohol.
-Our guide to sertraline and alcohol goes into greater detail on the dangers of drinking while using sertraline and other SSRIs.
+In short, while you use sertraline or any other SSRI, it’s best to avoid consuming beverages that contain alcohol.
+Our guide to sertraline and alcohol goes into more detail on the risks of drinking while using sertraline or other SSRIs.

-Our sertraline FAQ answers the most common questions about sertraline in greater detail, with links to detailed studies and more.
+Interested in learning more about how to use sertraline?
+Our sertraline FAQ answers several of the most common questions about sertraline in greater detail, with links to detailed studies and more.